 Your particles will be minuscule (mine are at ~0.1 cm), and they can really be anything you want so go nuts!
 Here, I made some simple shapes just to get enough irregularities in shape and size.
 You should avoid using shapes with heavy geometry like spheres or any rounded shapes.
 The simpler the better to keep things running fast.

 Put those particles in a Cloner Object and change it to Grid mode.
-Set some reasonable amount of instances to something that won't crash your machine.
+Change the Instance Mode to Multi-Instance to increase performance.
+Set an amount of instances to something that will create a volume large and dense enough for your purposes.
 I have it set to 20x20x20.
 Note that keeping a cloner object in your scene may make your machine lag so consider merging your cloner to a single shape when satisfied.
 You can also export it to an alembic file which is very easy to work with afterwards.

 Apply a Random Effector to add irregularities to the grid of particles, and set a Turbulence Effector with an Animation Speed of your choice.
 This will animate the particles and move them very slowly through space.